itpp-labs/pos-addons/pos_cashier_select/README.rst

  POS Cashier Select
 ====================

-Modules forces to select Cashier before switching to payment screen.
-Once user clicks "Payment", custom popup is shown and  user selects Cashier by scanning cashier's barcode or by clicking one from the list.
+The module forces to select a cashier before switching to payment screen.
+Once user clicks on "Payment", custom popup is shown and user can select a cashier by scanning cashier's barcode or by clicking one from the list.

 Credits
 =======